top of page

 how valuable their work can be for the world.

-Shared learning — a village that shares skills.
+Shared learning — a village that shares abilities.

 natural learning.